From Large Language Model Predicates to Logic Tensor Networks: Neurosymbolic Offer Validation in Regulated Procurement: Empirical Results

 \subsection{Overall Comparison of Pipelines}

 \cref{tab:main-results} shows a post-hoc summary of the best F$_1$ results for each pipeline.
-The pure LTN variant achieves an average F$_1$ value of $0.899$ for the positive class and accordingly serves as the neurosymbolic baseline.
-The combination of CISC predicate extraction and LTN logic achieves a F$_1$ value of $0.782$, but still performs worse than the LTN Baseline.
+The pure LTN variant achieves an average F$_1$ value of $0.899$ for the positive class and accordingly serves as the neurosymbolic baseline. \opt{long}{The combination of CISC predicate extraction and LTN logic achieves a F$_1$ value of $0.782$, but still performs worse than the LTN baseline.}

-MCSR-based predicate recognition does not surpass the classic-LTN configuration on this corpus.
-MCSR-BestConf+LTN achieves $0.874$, while the MCSR-TopProb+LTN pipeline achieves $0.849$.
-The standard deviations across the 25 folds remain moderate (approx. $0.04$ to $0.05$).
-In comparison, the sole use of the same language model and retrieval with an F$_1$ value of $0.843$ performs slightly worse than the MCSR approach, but better than the CISC pipeline.
-Only the use of a larger LLM (\texttt{Qwen2.5:32B}) results in an increase in F$_1$ to $0.884$, thereby outperforming the MCSR approach.
-The use of pattern recognition with the subsequent application of deterministic rules results in an F$_1$ value of $0.807 \pm 0.056$ and thus performs worse than the MCSR approach described above.
+MCSR-based predicate recognition does not surpass the classic-LTN configuration on this corpus\opt{long}{.
+MCSR-BestConf+LTN}\opt{short}{ and} achieves $0.874$\opt{long}{, while the MCSR-TopProb+LTN pipeline achieves $0.849$}. \opt{long}{The standard deviations across the 25 folds remain moderate (approx. $0.04$ to $0.05$).} In comparison, the sole use of the same language model and retrieval with an F$_1$ value of $0.843$ performs slightly worse than the MCSR approach\opt{long}{ but better than the CISC pipeline}.\opt{long}{ Only the use of a larger LLM (\texttt{Qwen2.5:32B}) results in an increase in F$_1$ to $0.884$, thereby outperforming the MCSR approach.
+The use of pattern recognition with the subsequent application of deterministic rules results in an F$_1$ value of $0.807 \pm 0.056$ and thus performs worse than the MCSR approach described above.} As a purely neural reference, we additionally use a BERT-based document classification (\text{bert-base-german-cased} \cite{Devlin.2019}), which predicts \texttt{IS\_VALID\_OFFER} directly from the full texts.
+With an identical cross-validation protocol, BERT achieves a mean F$_1$ value of $0.859 \pm 0.097$ (\cref{tab:main-results}).\opt{long}{ The complete metrics (precision, recall, F$_1$, and accuracy) for all pipelines are listed in \cref{tab:detail-results}.